Skip to Main Content

 Here’s an example: Membership in our literacy organization is valuable because educators receive much-needed educational resources.
 Membership has an impact because it can help uplift other educators and improve overall literacy rates.

+There are many ways to communicate the impact that members make possible by supporting your organization.
+Impact reports are a good example.
 The educational organization example we used above could create a yearly impact report that shares information about how it helped improve literacy rates and reduce student absenteeism.

 You can take some steps to make your impact reports compelling to your constituents: